hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/README.md

 Since the neural network architecture of this model looks like sand glass, I temporarily call this model SandGlass.
 <img src="introduction/sandglass.png" width="322">

+The model will show the information of training neural network structure at the beginning.
 <img src="introduction/sandglass_layer.png" width="602">

 ## environment: